Linda Tillery: 1980-early 1990s: More women's music, more session work, and club bands

 Although she ended her formal relationship with Olivia in 1979, Tillery remained an important figure in the women's music scene throughout the 1980s and into the 1990s.
 She has performed at many women's music festivals including the first Michigan Womyn's Music Festival ("MichFest") in 1976 and several subsequent years, bringing her authentic expression of African American blues and R&B to women's music festival audiences.
 A favorite project that she initiated at MichFest was called "A Tribute to Black Women in the Blues" which presented Tillery's "respect and gratitude paid to some women who might have been otherwise ignored.
 Who were otherwise ignored!
 And it was one of the most satisfying moments in my life".
 A recording was made of the tenth anniversary of MichFest in 1985 with Tillery contributing her rendition of the Al Green hit song "Love and Happiness" to the LP.

 For several years at MichFest, Tillery also lead the festival gospel choir that included both professional musicians and festival attendees, which traditionally performed on Sunday mornings.
 After a controversy whereby some white choir members changed the gender pronouns from male to female in song selections, the 1992 MichFest program booklet description of the choir, led by Tillery, stated: "The repertoire will draw from spirituals and gospel standards and the workshop will include a discussion of the cultural roots of gospel music.
 The music will be sung exactly as it is written (no gender substitutions of pronouns or names)".

 During the 1980s, Tillery performed annually at NEWMR, the Northeast Women's Music Retreat, of which she said "that was the festival where I felt most at home".
-She has also performed several times at the National Women's Music Festival, as well as Wiminfest in Albuquerque, New Mexico, and at the first Southern Women's Music Festival in 1984.
+She has also performed several times at the National Women's Music Festival, as well as Wiminfest in Albuquerque, New Mexico, Roadwork's Sisterfire festival in 1983, and at the first Southern Women's Music Festival in 1984.